-The province is a major polluter of northern China because prevailing winds blow much of its pollution north-east towards Beijing.
+The province is a major polluter of northern China because prevailing winds blow much of its pollution north-west towards Beijing.
 As China’s third largest province by gross domestic product (GDP), the industrial and agricultural behemoth pumps out more carbon dioxide (CO2) than any other province.

 Shandong’s huge coal-fired power sector is the cause of much of this pollution.
 The province also has half a dozen major aluminium firms, whose in-house power plants are proving hard to regulate.